 Crepes with Asparagus and Hummus

-Last year I made these crepes with asparagus and hummus, and now I finally decided to write down the recipe, just in time for Easter.
-I think it’s a beautiful dish to bring to the table during this period.
+Last year I made these crepes with asparagus and hummus and now I finally decided to write down the recipe, just in time for Easter.
+I think it’s a lovely dish to bring to the table in this season.

-These crepes are completely vegan and also very nutritious: chickpeas, asparagus, chickpea flour… you couldn’t eat healthier.
-They have a delicate taste that I’m sure you will love.
+These crepes are completely vegan and also very nutritious: chickpeas, asparagus, chickpea flour… you couldn’t eat more healthily.
+They have a delicate flavor that I’m sure you will really like.

-The preparation is not difficult, even though you have to make it in stages.
-But it’s worth it, you’ll see, they are so tasty.
-And if you organize yourself by preparing crepes and hummus in advance, assembling the crepes will be a breeze and no further cooking is needed!
+The preparation isn’t difficult, although you have to do it in stages.
+But it’s worth it—you’ll see, they’re very tasty.
+If you get organized by making the crepes and hummus in advance, assembling the crepes will be a piece of cake and no further cooking is required!

 The recipes used to prepare this dish are explained in detail here: